stepnem/draft-ietf-dnsop-generalized-notify/draft-thomassen-dnsop-generalized-dns-notifications.md

 where to send the new types of Notifies and how to interpret them in the receiving end.

-## Where to send CDS/CDNSKEY and CSYNC Notifications
+## Where to send CDS and CSYNC Notifications

 In the case of NOTIFY(CDS) and NOTIFY(CSYNC) the ultimate recipient of the notification is the parent, to improve the speed and efficiency of